 Do we really need two Wedding Videographers?

 Right off the bat, no, you don’t necessarily need two videographers for your wedding.
 However, I firmly believe that every wedding videographer striving to perfect their craft should consider having a second videographer.
 Surprised?
 Let me explain.
-Having shot countless weddings solo at various locations across Canada, and now working in the GTA, I’ve found that the best results almost always come from having two videographers.
+Having shot countless weddings solo at various locations across Canada and now working in the GTA, I’ve found that the best results almost always come from having two videographers.
 While technically I can cover the entire day on my own and deliver something special and unique, I’m not Superman.
 I can’t be in two places at once, no matter how much I might wish to be.
 This is where a second videographer becomes invaluable.
 Let’s discuss a couple of reasons why having one is not only recommended but essential.

 Reason No. 1